skfolio.optimization.MeanRisk#

 Previous weights of the assets.
 Previous weights are used to compute the portfolio cost and the portfolio turnover.
 If a float is provided, it is applied to each asset.
 If a dictionary is provided, its (key/value) pair must be the (asset name/asset previous weight) and the input

-method must be a DataFrame with the assets names in columns.
-The default (None
+Xof thefitmethod must be a DataFrame with the assets names in columns.
+The default (None) means no previous weights.
+Additionally, whenfallback="previous_weights", failures will fall back to these weights if provided.- l1_coeffloat, default=0.0

 L1 regularization coefficient.
 It is used to penalize the objective function by the L1 norm: